AliElgamel9/OrigamiDetection/README.md

 The idea behind this project is to understand YOLOv5 (Object Detection ) and how to get good results with less efforts as possible as it could be.

 ## Dataset Origami Information
 The dataset i have made from scratch.
-Taking pictures for objects then labeling them on roboflow website.
+Taking pictures for objects then labeling them on roboflow website.<br/>
-The all images are in size 416X416.
+The all images are in size 416X416.<br/>
-The dataset contains ~950 image for training, ~100 image for validation, and ~30 image for testing.
+The dataset contains ~950 image for training, ~100 image for validation, and ~30 image for testing.<br/>
-The dataset contains 5 classes {Box, Plane, Flower, Shipe, Tea-Plate}
+The dataset contains 5 classes {Box, Plane, Flower, Shipe, Tea-Plate}<br/>
 You can find the dataset in the Roboflow website.
-[Data Link In Roboflow](https://universe.roboflow.com/alielgamal9/origami)
+[Data Link In Roboflow](https://universe.roboflow.com/alielgamal9/origami)<br/>

 ------------------------------------------------------------------------------------------------------------------------------------------------------